 I always knew I wanted to be a writer.
 When I was a kid, I perched in the gnarly apple tree in my backyard and scribbled my own adventures in a ruled notebook.
 In college I majored in English and journalism, but it took years before I found the courage (not to mention the income) I needed to begin a real writing career.

 The long path that led me here was marked with detours and littered with excuses.
-The poem below is the wake-up call I needed 25 years ago — but Charles Rafferty hadn’t written it yet.
+The poem below is the wake-up call I needed more than 35 years ago — but Charles Rafferty hadn’t written it yet.
 Today I keep it in my back pocket and read it whenever I need a creative kick in the pants.

 What dream would you launch if you had all the time in the world?
 Where would you travel if you knew the road was wide open?
 What’s fueling your hesitation? –CL